python3-info/myapp/docs/sonarqube-en/1-ui/1f-rules.md

 **Tasks**:
 1. Go to the **Quality Profiles** section in the **Administration** menu.
-2. Create a new profile or modify an existing one.
+2. Create a new profile "My way" extending "Sonar way".
 3. Add or remove specific rules to tailor the profile to your project's needs.
 4. Apply the custom rule profile to a project and analyze the results.